The cities of Northern and Central Europe are more famous for their Christmas markets, but this is also a magical season in Provence.

 This page tells you where in Provence to find the best Christmas markets, fairs, festivals, exhibitions, pastorales (nativity plays), pastrages (shepherds' processions) and other events that will light up the landscape throughout the 2014-2015 winter season.

 We've focussed on the main towns and cities, but a number of the smaller villages will also have their own local Christmas celebrations.

 Click here for detailed general background articles about provençal santons and cribs, Christmas foods of Provence and the Christmas rituals and traditions in Provence.
 Click here to read about the year-round street markets of Marseille and the markets of Aix en Provence.

-Other yuletide events include a donkey fair in early December (where you can buy one of these beasts if you so desire), a Christmas market (7-8 December 2013), a Gros Souper and on Christmas Eve itself a famous pastrage, or shepherds' procession.
+Other yuletide events include a donkey fair in early December (where you can buy one of these beasts if you so desire), a Christmas market, a Gros Souper and on Christmas Eve itself a famous pastrage, or shepherds' procession.
 Click here to read more about the pastrage.

 All through January the town's theatre, Lou Tiatre dou Terraire d'Alau, holds performances of the pastorale, or nativity play, in provençal.
 Click here to read more about the pastorale.